 This means that bottles of alcohol could qualify as open containers.
-This applies to both bottles of beer — which cannot easily be closed again — and bottles of wine that could be recorked.
-Once you open the container it will always be considered open, even if you close it again.
+This applies to both bottles of beer, which cannot easily be closed again, and bottles of wine, which could be recorked.
+Once you open the container, it will always be considered open, even if you close it again.

 You Can Transport an Open Container in Some Places

 You cannot legally have an open bottle of alcohol in the cab of your car.
 However, you might be able to transport these containers in some situations.
 If you need to travel with an open bottle of alcohol, you must keep it in the trunk of your car or the bed of your truck.

-If you do not have a truck or truck bed, you could store the alcohol in a locked container.
+If you do not have a trunk or truck bed, you could store the alcohol in a locked container.
 The container must be both closed and locked for you to avoid a ticket for carrying an open container.
-Find out more about legally carrying alcohol in a vehicle by calling (310) 997-4688.
+Find out more about legally carrying alcohol in a vehicle by calling us.